modelscope/data-juicer/tools/preprocess/README.md

 - `target_dir`: result directory to store the converted jsonl files.
 - `num_proc` (optional): number of process workers.
 Default it's 1.

-### reformat csv or tsv file
+### Reformat csv or tsv file

-This tool is used for reformat csv or tsv files which may have Nan values in some field to several jsonl files.
+This tool is used to reformat csv or tsv files which may have Nan values in some field to several jsonl files.